OpenTreeOfLife/otindex/ottreeindex/scripts/README.md

 # Files:

-For command-line setup (for testing not from within pyramid):
+For command-line setup (for testing the database from outside pyramid):
 * config.yml: YAML file with database settings, including table names.
 * setup_db.py: creates DB tables if do not already exist; optionally deleting them all first
 * load_nexson.py: loads the nexson files into the database and creates the JSON index